By Michael Lipcan, MD, Chief of Gastroenterology, and Griffin Health Communications & Public Affairs Intern Celina Daigle

 Irritable Bowel Syndrome

-IBS can result from various factors, including issues with nerve signals between the brain and large intestine, behavioral health conditions (such as anxiety, depression, and panic disorders), an overgrowth of bacteria in the intestines, hormonal changes, undiagnosed food sensitivities or allergies, and irregularities in how intestines move food through your system.
+The cause of IBS is unclear b ut probably results from many factors, including issues with nerve signals between the brain and large intestine, behavioral health conditions (such as anxiety, depression, and panic disorders), an overgrowth of bacteria in the intestines, hormonal changes, undiagnosed food sensitivities or allergies, and irregularities in how intestines move food through your system.

 While there is no known cure for IBS, it can be managed with home treatments, such as avoiding foods that trigger symptoms, reducing stress, increasing fiber intake, and taking medications.